H3AR7B3A7/DesignPatterns/README.md

 Con:
  - It reduces the performance because of cost associated with the synchronized method, although we need it only for the first few threads who might create the separate instances.
- - Unfortunately, synchronized methods run much slower — as much as 100 times slower — than ordinary unsynchronized methods.
+ - Unfortunately, synchronized methods run much slower — as much as 100 times slower — than ordinary asynchronous methods.

 #### Double-Checked Locking
 Pro:
- - It prevents the cost of a synchronized method being called everytime we need the singleton object.
+ - It prevents the cost of calling a synchronized method everytime we need the singleton object.

 Con:
  - It is synchronized for concurrent use and can still be slow.